Cyfrin/Updraft/src/routes/solidity/remix/1-simple-storage/7-memory-storage-calldata/+page.md

 <img src="/solidity/remix/lesson-2/memory/calldata.png" style="width: 100%; height: auto;">

-Now, If we replace `memory` with `call data` and try to compile it, we receive an error message.
-This occurred because, unlike `memory` variables, `call data` variables can't be manipulated – they are read-only.
+Now, If we replace `memory` with `calldata` and try to compile it, we receive an error message.
+This occurred because, unlike `memory` variables, `calldata` variables can't be manipulated – they are read-only.

 ## Storage: Permanent Variables